irlgabriel/MERN-facebook/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This project was built as part of [Theodinproject](https://www.theodinproject.com/) javascript course and took around ~300 hours to build from the scrath up - no code-along tutorials.
-Some of the biggest challenges that I faced were adding integrating AWS S3 for image uploading, friend requests flow, deploying on EC2, overall monorepo workings.
+This project was built as part of [Theodinproject](https://www.theodinproject.com/) javascript course and took around ~300 hours to build from the scratch up - no code-along tutorials.
+Some of the biggest challenges that I faced were integrating AWS S3 for image uploading, structure for friend requests flow, deploying on EC2, monorepo setup.

 * [GitHub Pages](https://pages.github.com)
 * [React Icons](https://react-icons.github.io/react-icons/search)